milelo/yetipad-app/README.md

 1. VSCode is also a good development option although at the time I evaluated it, some useful features are only provided by Cursive.
 1. Reagent: I've used this and loved it since Dan Holmesand released it.
 1. re-frame: great to keep your app in an MVC structure.
 As a personal preference my code doesn't conform faithfully to its prescribed event implementation.
 I feel the hoops it jumps through to promote functional purity makes the code more difficult to follow not easier.
-1. shadow-cljs: great dependencies management, build and hot reloading. js packages don't need any special treatment to support inter-op unlike other options.
+1. shadow-cljs: Easy setup, dependencies management, build and hot reloading. js packages don't need any special treatment to support inter-op unlike other options.
 I use it with an external Clojure deps.edn dependencies file for compatibility with Cursive IDE and Clojure best practices.
 1. venantius/accountant: for html history support.

 I don't have a clean machine to ensure I've considered all the dependencies in the following setup guidelines.
 I'll update this in response to feedback.